countable-web/open-source-corporation/getting_started/EVALUATION.md

 # Evaluation

+The purpose of this policy is to "get and keep the right people on the bus" [1].
 This page lists "job levels".
 Each employee should be assigned a level based on the behaviours listed below from levels 1 to 4.

 ## Technical Tracks